Arrogant Is To Modest As Feeble Is To

 Arrogant is to Modest as Feeble is to: Exploring Analogies and Their Meanings

 Analogies are powerful tools that help us understand relationships between concepts, ideas, and words.
-They allow us to draw connections, identify similarities, and expand our knowledge by relating the known to the unknown.
-The analogy "Arrogant is to Modest as Feeble is to..." invites us to explore the relationship between arrogance and modesty, and then find a similar relationship for the word "feeble."
-To fully unpack this analogy, we need to delve into the meanings of each word, understand the nature of their relationship, and then identify the word that best completes the analogy.
+So they help us draw connections, identify similarities, and expand our knowledge by relating the known to the unknown.
+And the analogy "Arrogant is to Modest as Feeble is to... " invites us to explore the relationship between arrogance and modesty, and then find a similar relationship for the word "feeble."
+To fully unpack this analogy, we need to get into the meanings of each word, understand the nature of their relationship, and then identify the word that best completes the analogy And that's really what it comes down to..

 Understanding the Core Terms